funkhaus/fuxt/README.md

 1. Define your menu locations in `store/index.js`, see the `nuxtServerInit()` function for commented out boilerplate.
 1. That is it!
 Your menus will now be in the Vuex store under `$store.menus.locations`.

+## SVGs

+The theme includes global loading of all SVGs in the `/assets/svgs` directory.
+This means you can use any SVG by using a component with the filename prepended by `svg`.
+For example `<svg-filename class="svg"/>` if your SVG was located at `/assets/svgs/filename.svg`.

+If you want to use an SVG in your CSS file, you can't place it in `/assets/svgs/`, you'be put it in just `/assets/filename.svg` and use it like this in your CSS: `background-image: url("~assets/filename.svg")`.

 ## Linting

 This theme has perfect linting for Vue/GQL/JS/SCSS/CSS and HTML using Prettier and ESLint.
 The ruleset is the Vue style guide "Recommended" spec.